astrowonk/gpxcsv/README.md

 ## Advantages / Features

-* **Preserves most data:** If a gpx file uses extensions and has `hr` for heartrate data, it will make a csv with a `hr` column.
+* **Preserves most trackpoint data:** If a gpx file uses extensions and has `hr` for heartrate data, it will make a csv with a `hr` column.
 No need to ever add specific support for specific new or requested column names.

 * **Minimal dependencies:** Only requires lxml.